AgateHQ/axate-developer-docs/docs/testing-and-go-live.md

 ### On Live, prior to Go Live

-  1. Mark 10 - 15 articles on your staging site as premium Add the live Axate code only to those articles
+  1. Mark 10 - 15 articles on your staging site as premium.
+Add the live Axate code only to those articles
   2. Provide us with the URLs of those articles

 We recommend testing on the live environment prior to full go-live.
 To do this, mark as premium a few articles that are unlikely to be found organically (i.e. older articles or not currently topical).
 We recommend a sample of 10 to 15 articles for testing.